markkvdb/blog/README.md

 - `title`: this is the title that appears on the upper left hand corner on the header of all your pages.
 - `description`: this description will show up in various places when a preview for your site is generated (for example, on social media).
 - `github_username`: this allows your site to display a link to your GitHub page in the footer.
-- `github_repo`: this allows your site to render links back to your repository for various features such as links to GitHub and Colab for notebooks.
+- `github_repo`: this allows your site to render links back to your repository for various features such as links to GitHub, Colab and Deepnote for notebooks.
 - `url`: This does not need to be changed unless you have a custom domain.  **Note: leave out the trailing / from this value.**
 - `baseurl`: See the comments in `/_config.yml` for instructions ( "Special Instructions for baseurl" on setting this value properly.
 If you do not have a custom domain, then you can likely ignore this option.
 - `email`: this is currently unused.
 Ignore.